 - Visit Chandratal via Kunzum Pass and enjoy the day there

-- Drive through Battal – Chattru – Gramphu towards Battal Chandratal is out of the world
+- Drive through Batal – Chattru – Gramphu towards Batal Chandratal is out of the world

-- Camps are about 2 KMs from the Chandratal lake, either stay there (not recommended at all) or back to Battal (preferred) where there is a PWD rest house now though without electricity.
-Unless you want to stay in guest house with electricity, better stay at Battal and save time as well as energy for next day.
+- Camps are about 2 KMs from the Chandratal lake, either stay there (not recommended at all) or back to Batal (preferred) where there is a PWD rest house now though without electricity.
+Unless you want to stay in a guest house with electricity, better stay at Batal and save time as well as energy for the next day.

 Day 3 | Chandratal / Battal – Kunzum Pass – Rangrik / Kaza